Table of Contents

 - After the age numbers are arranged in chronological form, and the bin width is set, the frequency of each bin can be measured as given in the table below.

-In this example, frequency is a dependent variable, whereas age is an independent variable which does not change in any case.
+In this example, the frequency is a dependent variable, whereas age is an independent variable which does not change in any case.

 Histograms can be based on relative frequencies instead of actual frequencies.